 From the time I was 13 on, I was a promiscuous teen.

-I’d like to say that at some point I learned from my mistakes, but after these last couple of weeks, my past came barreling back into the forefront of my brain and it is clear to me that the behaviors I learned in my teens never really ended.
+I’d like to say that at some point I learned from my mistakes, but after listening to Dr. Christine Blasey Ford's testimony during the Kavanaugh hearings, my past came barreling back into the forefront of my brain and it is clear to me that the behaviors I learned in my teens never really ended.
 They went with me into my 20s, 30s, my marriage, how I parented my daughter.
 It’s all right there in front of me now.
 Like a glaring light that I just realized has been on and blinding me my whole life.